Summer Star Gazing

 The only thing better than a day on the river is finishing that day off with a summer star gazing session.
 Stars have captured humankind’s imagination, folklore, scientific studies, navigation techniques and pages of history since the dawn of time.
 Maybe this is because stars help us to reflect and ponder our lives.
 Perhaps it is because they cause us to wonder about life beyond our planet.
 Whatever the reason may be, stargazing, and especially stargazing in the summer, is a profound and satisfying experience.

 Now, there are hundreds and thousands of stars, asterisms (an asterism is a grouping of stars that is smaller than a constellation) and constellations in the sky.
-Before you get overwhelmed with an astronomical amount of information and star formations to study and find, may we suggest starting out your summer star gazing journey with a few familiar constellations:

 Draco

-Draco can be seen overhead in the evening.
+Draco can be seen in the evening.
 It has three stars that are brighter than a magnitude 3, the brightest is Eltanin.
 The Draco constellation is home to the Cat’s Eye Nebula and four galaxies.

 Ursa Major and Minor